I'm a King Bee: Rolling Stones version

 English rock band the Rolling Stones recorded "I'm a King Bee" for their 1964 debut album.
 It has been identified as an early important song for the Rolling Stones, although it was not released as a single.
 The band's arrangement generally follows Slim Harpo's, but includes a slide-guitar break by Brian Jones.
 The personnel consisted of Jagger on vocals and harmonica, Jones on slide guitar, Keith Richards on acoustic guitar, Bill Wyman on bass guitar, and Charlie Watts on drums.
 Later, Mick Jagger commented "What's the point in listening to us doing 'I'm a King Bee' when you can hear Slim Harpo do it?"

 Grateful Dead version

-Pigpen (Ron McKernan) had" I'm A King Bee" in his repertoire, featuring his considerable harmonica chops.
-The Grateful Dead played it over 40 times, with the first known at Fillmore Auditorium, San Francisco, January 8, 1966 and the last in Ann Arbor, December 15, 1971.
-Well-known performances include Fillmore West, San Francisco, February 28, 1969; Thelma Theater, Los Angeles, December 12, 1969; Capitol Theater, Port Chester, November 6, 1970 (Jerry on slide); and Fillmore East, New York February 28, 1971.
-Bob Weir tried out an arrangement in Los Angeles, December 8, 1993 and at the Omni in Atlanta, March 31, 1994 but it did not stick.
+The Grateful Dead performed "I'm a King Bee" over 40 times, with the first known at the Fillmore Auditorium in San Francisco on January 8, 1966, and the last in Ann Arbor on December 15, 1971.
+Sung by Ron "Pigpen" McKernan, who also played harmonica for the song, well-known performances include Fillmore West in San Francisco on February 28, 1969; Thelma Theater in Los Angeles on December 12, 1969; Capitol Theater in Port Chester on November 6, 1970 (featuring Jerry Garcia on slide); and Fillmore East in New York on February 28, 1971.
+After Pigpen's death in 1973, the Grateful Dead tried out an arrangement with Bob Weir on vocals in Los Angeles on December 8, 1993, and at the Omni in Atlanta on March 31, 1994, but it did not stick.